 If your muffins are dry straight from the oven, this is caused by over-baking.
 When baked just the right amount of time, your muffins will turn out soft, moist, and tender.

-- Ovens can run hot or cold.
+- Ovens can run hotter or colder than the next oven.
+The times that worked for me may not work for you.
 If your oven runs hot, your baked goods may be done a few minutes before what is written in the recipe.

 Banana Nut Muffins